What are the olympic lifts and can they be used to gain muscle?

 - DB lateral raise 1 x 10 (warm-up), 1 x 8 (moderate), 1 x 8-10 to failure

 - Bent over lateral raise 1 x 10 (warm-up), 1 x 8 (moderate), 1 x 8-10 to failure

 * Means that you go heavy, but not to failure on your work sets.

-The take home message is that the Olympic lifts are fun to do.
-They will increase your power output and will make your nervous system more efficient, making it possible to more efficiently recruit the growth-prone fast-twitch fibers.
+The take-home message is that the Olympic lifts are fun to do.
+They will increase your power output and will make your nervous system more efficient, making it possible to more efficiently recruit the growth-prone fast-twitch fibres.
 This will result in better growth with less volume.
 OLs can also contribute to improving your look by improving posture as well as muscle tone.
 While they are not the primary choice to build muscle, they can certainly enhance your training.